vamsisashank/angular-testing-styleguide/README.md

 ## Describe and Context Blocks
 ### Wrap spec in `describe` block

 Follow this convention for the message: `<name-of-fixture>:`.
-Do not include the word `spec` in the name
+Do not include the word “spec” in the name

 *Why?:*
 Spec has already been established by the filename.